 Set cuts aside, and be careful to not lose the letters!

 For the second mat, you need a scoring tool and the fine point blade.

 If you have a Cricut Maker, the scoring wheel will be the default option; if you want to change it for the “scoring stylus” (as I did), click on “Edit tools” to select it.

 Important when Using the Wheel & Cricut Maker: You need to install it in clamp “B” and score first.
 When Design Space brings notification to change tool, install fine point blade.

-Prepare mat with cardstock, load it and press the “Go” button.
+Prepare the mat with cardstock, load it and press the “Go” button.

-After cutting and scoring bend mat to release paper and set aside.
+After cutting and scoring bend the mat to release the paper and set it aside.

 Cutting Mat 3